tweedegolf/embedded-workshop/lectures/mdbook/src/4_interrupts/draft.md

     - `interrupt_free`
     - `CriticalSection::new`, why is it safe
     - Atomics

+# What to take into account
+- multiple threads like os, but higher prio pre-empts lower prio
+  - avoid non-reentrant function calls
+- make ISR as short as possible to avoid missed interrupts
+  - use flags to be handled by program (atomics)
+  - avoid locks
+- don't forget to unpend interrupt

 # RTIC (Real Time Interrupt-driven Concurrency) usage
 - Application outline